microsoft/r-server-fraud-detection/Powershell_Instructions.md

 4. CD to the **{{ site.folder_name }}/SQLR** directory.

 5. You are now ready to run the PowerShell script.

-Use one of the two following commands, inserting your server name, database name, username, and password.
+    * Use  the following command, inserting your server name, database name, username, and password.

-     * Run with no prompts:

         ```
-        .\{{ site.ps1_name }} -ServerName "Server Name" -DBName "Database Name" -username "" -password "" -is_production "N" -uninterrupted "Y"
+        .\{{ site.ps1_name }} -ServerName "Server Name" -DBName "Database Name" -username "" -password ""
         ```

-    * Run with prompts:
+    * For example, for the <code>rdemo</code> user with a password of <code>D@tascience</code> on his local computer, the command would be:

         ```
-        .\{{ site.ps1_name }} -ServerName "Server Name" -DBName "Database Name" -username "" -password "" -is_production "N" -uninterrupted "N"
+        .\{{ site.ps1_name }} -ServerName "localhost" -DBName "{{ site.db_name }}" -username "rdemo" -password "D@tascience"
         ```

-    * For example, uninterrupted mode for the <code>rdemo</code> user created by the <strong>create_user.sql</strong> script on your local machine, the command would be:

-        ```
-        .\{{ site.ps1_name }} -ServerName "localhost" -DBName "{{ site.db_name }}" -username "rdemo" -password "D@tascience" -is_production "N" -uninterrupted "Y"
-        ```

-5. If running uninterrupted (`-uninterrupted "Y"`), default names for tables are used.

-6. If running with prompts (`-uninterrupted "N"`), you cannot complete a step until the previous step has been completed, so only skip steps that have previously been executed.
-Running in this mode allows you to specify non default names for tables.

-7. You can also optionally add the parameter -dataPath "your path\to\csv files".
-If you omit this, it defaults to the Data folder in the current directory.

 <h2 id="score-production-data">Score Production Data</h2>
 <hr />